Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 is required if you want to use an mTLS connection.
 For more information, see Activating a Secure mTLS Connection.

-You can retrieve the Root CA certificate in the
+Use the information in this section to retrieve the Root CA certificate in the

 Business Center

-or by using an
+or by using an API request.

-Retrieving the Root CA Certificate in the
+Retrieve the Root CA Certificate in the

 Business Center